genderkit/genderkit/_resources/other-conditions.md

 > If significant medical or mental health concerns are present, they must be reasonably well controlled

-This wording appears in the WPATH Standards of Care {% cite wpath7 %}, the NHS England Service Specifications {% cite specEngNonsurgical specEngSurgical %}, the NHS Wales Service Specification {% cite specWalesNonsurgical %}, and the NHS Scotland gender reassignment protocol and its explanatory notes {% cite ngicnsProtocol ngicnsExplanatoryNotes %}.
+This wording appears in the WPATH Standards of Care version 7 {% cite wpath7 %}, the NHS England Service Specifications {% cite specEngNonsurgical specEngSurgical %}, the NHS Wales Service Specification {% cite specWalesNonsurgical %}, and the NHS Scotland gender reassignment protocol and its explanatory notes {% cite ngicnsProtocol ngicnsExplanatoryNotes %}.

 ### What does this mean?